msuribec/AnalisisNumerico/README.md

 must be entered as  10,33,43

-![Window for Systems of equations with direct methods](https://i.imgur.com/4zZZRlH.png)
+![Window for Systems of equations with direct methods](https://i.imgur.com/4zZZRlH.png) Window for Systems of equations with direct methods

-![Example of input for the Cholesky method](https://i.imgur.com/mEmv1Ar.png)
+![Example of input for the Cholesky method](https://i.imgur.com/mEmv1Ar.png) Example of input for the Cholesky method
 ### Iterative methods

 Clicking the Systems of equations with iterative methods button on the